DevashishPrasad/100_Days_of_ML_Code/log.md

 ## Day 10
 ### (20th July 2018 IST 23:59)
 ***Today's progress*** : Multiple Linear regression from scratch<br>
 ***Thoughts*** : Today I read a couple of articles about multiple linear regression.
 I find it confusing and challenging.
 I also saw couple of videos which therotically explains how to implement it.
 I also gathered dataset to work upon.
-The dataset is systolic blood pressure prediction using agae and weight of patient.
-Todya i am successfull in taking data in python code from .xls file through pandas.<br>
+The dataset is systolic blood pressure prediction using age and weight of patient.
+Today i am successfull in taking data in python code from .xls file through pandas.<br>
 ***Link to work*** : [multiple linear regression](https://github.com/DevashishPrasad/100_Days_of_ML_Code/tree/master/Linear-Regression-with-multiple-variable)